meolar/supertux-wiki/Graphics.md

 ## Want To Help The SuperTux Team?

-We need artists, who can provide us with images to use in the game.
+We need artists who can provide us with images to use in the game.
 This file should provide a good starting point for anyone willing to contribute.

 We currently are not offering money for any contributions, unless a member of the team has said otherwise, although this is unlikely.